-The purpose of the Student Center Advisory Council is to assist in the accomplishment of the center’s mission by:
+The purpose of the Student Center Advisory Council is to assist in the accomplishment of the center’s mission to "foster meaningful growth opportunities that nurture an inclusive and diverse community through innovative services, programs and facilities" by:

 - Serving as the voice of the center's patrons

 - Supporting center events and acting as an advocate for the center

 - Articulating standards for the level of services to be provided

 - Advising the director regarding the quality and excellence of center facilities, operations and services

 The council makes policy recommendations and is involved with key staff appointments.
 It is a formal mechanism for input and an informal arena for the discussion of ideas affecting the Student Center.

 The Advisory Council consists of the following: